mozman/ezdxf/docs/source/options.rst

 EZDXF_DISABLE_C_EXT
     Set environment variable EZDXF_DISABLE_C_EXT to ``1`` or ``True`` to disable the usage of C extensions implemented by Cython.
-Disabling the C-extensions can only be done on interpreter startup, before the first import of `ezdxf`.

 EZDXF_TEST_FILES
     Path to the `ezdxf` test files required by some tests, for instance the